shelvacu/fwrf/README.md

 H E D G E S
 ```

-[Pomade](https://en.wikipedia.org/wiki/Pomade) is a type of hair gel, to "rankle" is to "cause annoyance or resentment that persists", and [Indium](https://en.wikipedia.org/wiki/Indium) is a chemical element.
+<small>[Pomade](https://en.wikipedia.org/wiki/Pomade) is a type of hair gel, to "rankle" is to "cause annoyance or resentment that persists", and [Indium](https://en.wikipedia.org/wiki/Indium) is a chemical element.</small>

 [The wikipedia article on word squares](https://en.wikipedia.org/wiki/Word_square) calls these "word squares" and "double word squares" respectively.